 When we see a bowl, the first thing we do is look down at the interior to see the design.
 That’s not the perspective suggested by bowl 2021-15.
 The story of this bowl is told from the outside looking through the windows of the terraced dwelling at the roaring storm outside the home.
 An inch-tall person on the exterior of the bowl looking through the black windows at the bowl’s interior would have the correct perspective.

 Birds carry the prayers of pueblo people asking the gods for rain, hence the avian iconography.
 The windows of the terraced dwelling are black because they are looking at the dark thunderhead outside.
 Here the prayers have been dramatically answered, as great torrents of rain flood the Hopi mesas.
-Rain clouds are a frequent design on pottery made at Hopi and usually have a specific abstracted form (see xxx and yyy).
+Rain clouds are a frequent design on pottery made at Hopi and usually have a specific abstracted form (see 2001-04, 2012-05).
 The realistic cloud on this pot is outside that tradition.

 Bowl 2021-15 suggests a story.